-The following glossary explains the true and secret functions and unintended revelations of certain common cliches used by reviewers when they are describing books.
+The following glossary explains the true and secret functions and unintended revelations of certain common cliches used by book reviewers when they are describing books.
 It is lovingly compiled, since I am in fact a reviewer.
 I am no doubt guilty of most of these transgressions at one time or another.
 But it is seriously intended as a relevant tic-list.
 Every single one of these abominations could be avoided, and a hundred others besides, if we reviewers mustered the strength of purpose to avoid lazy evaluative abstractions.
 Also, I frequently get carried away in my analysis of unintended revelations, so don’t take anything too seriously.

 – apparent meaning: much praised.